mjackson/monterey/README.md

   // ...
 };

-// A mixin for views we want to be "scrollable". function Draggable() {
+// A mixin for views we want to be "draggable". function Draggable() {
   this.isDraggable = true;
 }